-- Make the rice, according to the package instructions.
+- Cook the rice according to the package instructions.

 - In a medium sauce pan, bring 2¾ cups salted water to a boil.
 Add 2 cups brown lentils, cover, and reduce heat.
 Simmer covered for about 20 to 25 minutes, until most of the water has been absorbed.

-- Meanwhile, wash the greens and chop them.
+- Meanwhile, wash the greens, remove the stems and chop the leaves.
 In a large skillet, heat 1 tablespoon olive oil over medium high heat.
-Add the greens and saute for several minutes until tender and bright green.
-(If the lentils are not done by this point, turn off the heat).
+Add the greens and sauté for several minutes until tender and bright green.
+(If the lentils are not done by this point, turn off the heat for the greens).

-- Serve with rice.
-If desired, add hot sauce (Sriracha) for some spice.
+- Serve over rice; if desired, add hot sauce (Sriracha).